Rothamsted/knetminer-common/README.md

 if you're using a SNAPSHOT version of it.

 **Note to maintainers**: if you have access to the hereby common POM, be careful with upgrading a managed dependency.
-Possibly trigger Travis and Jenkins builds around manually and check they still succeed.
+Possibly trigger CI builds manually (including internal Jenkins jobs) and check they still succeed.
 If needed, increase the POM version.

 More elements are defined in the common POM for you, like the UTF-8 encoding, the default Java version, etc.
 More can be added, either by yourself, if you've admin rights, or upon request.
 Like dependencies, these are all defaults,